Defect Localized Entropy: Renormalization Group and Holography

-as illustrated in FIG.~\ref{fig-bdyE}.
 In $D = 2$, the boundary localized entropy as a $g$-function is monotonically decreasing, first conjectured by Affleck and Ludwig~\cite{Affleck:1991tk, Ludwig:1994nf} and then proved by Friedan and Konechny~\cite{Friedan:2003yc}.
 An alternative proof of the $g$-theorem was given in~\cite{Casini:2016fgb} using the monotonicity of relative entropy.
-For holographic discussions we refer to~\cite{Yamaguchi:2002pa, Takayanagi:2011zk, Erdmenger:2013dpa}.
+For holographic discussions we refer to~\cite{Yamaguchi:2002pa, Fujita:2011fp, Erdmenger:2013dpa, Erdmenger:2015spo, Erdmenger:2020hug}.

+Now we consider a holographic model for BCFT$_D$ as an AdS gravity plus a bounding brane with constant tension proposed by Takayanagi~\cite{Takayanagi:2011zk} and calculate the boundary localized entropy holographically.
+The action of this holographic system is given by